Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

-I’m currently writing this post in June, and the next available tickets are in the last week of September… and only two days are available.
-Scheduling beyond September isn’t available at this point.
+I’m currently updating this post in May, and there are zero tickets available through the end of July.
+Scheduling beyond July isn’t available at this point.

 If you’re planning your one day in Milan well in advance, it’s time to try to reserve your tickets on the official website.